 7.3.2 Non-Recertification Election

 a) Contractor election.
-Contractor shall provide the Exchange with notice on or before July 1 during any Contract Year regarding Contractor’s election to not seek recertification of Contractor’s QHP as of the expiration of the Agreement (‘Non-Recertification Election”).
-Contractor shall comply with conditions set forth in this Section 7.3.2 with respect to continuation of coverage and transition of Enrollees to new QHPs following the Exchange’s receipt of Non-Recertification Election.
+Contractor shall provide the Exchange with notice on or before July 1 of each Plan Year whether Contractor will elect to not seek recertification of its QHPs for the following Plan Year (‘Non-Recertification Election”).
+Contractor shall comply with conditions set forth in this Section 7.3.2 with respect to continuation of coverage and transition of Enrollees to new QHPs following the Exchange’s receipt of Contractor’s Non-Recertification Election.

+For Contractor’s QHPs in CCSB that are certified on a non-calendar year basis, Contractor shall provide the Exchange with notice of Non-Recertification Election at least six (6) months prior to expiration of the certification for those QHPs.

 b) Continuation and Transition of Care.
 Except as otherwise set forth in this Section 7.3.2, Contractor shall continue to provide Covered Services to Enrollees in accordance with the terms set forth in the Agreement from and after Contractor’s Non-Recertification Election up through the termination of coverage for Enrollees, as such termination of coverage shall be determined in accordance with the requirements of this section.